sablier-labs/docs/docs/guides/lockup/05-etherscan.md

 The address you want to stream tokens to.
 The owner of this address is the stream recipient and will receive tokens on [withdraw](#withdrawing-from-a-stream).

-#### Total Amount
+#### Deposit Amount

-This is the total amount of tokens available to be streamed, **DECIMALS INCLUDED**.
-If the asset has 18 decimals, for example, you will need to add eighteen zeros after the amount.
+This is the deposit amount of tokens available to be streamed, **DECIMALS INCLUDED**.
+If the token has 18 decimals, for example, you will need to add eighteen zeros after the amount.
 Let's say you want to stream 20,000 DAI like in this example, you will need to fill in `20000000000000000000000`.